angular/angular/src/material/datepicker/datepicker.md

 the datepicker text input a meaningful label via `<mat-label>`, `aria-label`, `aria-labelledby` or `MatDatepickerIntl`.

+Always communicate the date format (e.g. 'MM/DD/YYYY').
+This can be accomplished using `<mat-hint>` or by providing an additional label adjacent to the form field.

 `MatDatepickerInput` adds <kbd>>Alt</kbd> + <kbd>Down Arrow</kbd> as a keyboard short to open the
 datepicker pop-up.
 However, ChromeOS intercepts this key combination at the OS level such that the browser only receives a `PageDown` key event.
 Because of this behavior, you should always include an